 We recently got this question from a reader who’s running for judge (woot, you go!), and it raises an interesting issue of what is casual but professional footwear for women — for weekends and other outings outside the office.
 Can you be professional in sneakers?
 What are some other options besides work sneakers?
+In a bigger sense, what should women wear while canvassing or otherwise politicking for office?
 We tried to talk about the casual-but-professional-uniform a few years ago, but I still feel like it’s an issue.
 Reader K asks:

 Kat, I am a 42-year-old lawyer, mother of two, and am running for judge [locale redacted, but suffice it to say somewhere hot].
 I made it through the primary and am in a runoff on May 24.
 There are occasions (like when I’m working the polls) that I wear my campaign t-shirt and a pair of jeans.
 I have worn boots with my jeans (in February), but now that it’s getting warmer, I think I need a pair of sneakers.
 The problem is I have running shoes, boots, flip flops, or dress shoes.
 Do you have any suggestions for stylish, comfy sneakers?

 Congratulations, and good luck!
-As to the question: very interesting.
+As to the question about what women should wear while canvassing: very interesting.
 Comfortable, stylish, but vaguely professional sneakers: I’m curious to see what readers say here.
 I’m a diehard Chucks girl myself — they’re classics!
 But aside from off-white Converse, I would worry that they show a bit too much personality — I associate black ones as being an outsider/artist/comedian kind of shoe, for some reason, and colorful ones being too young/wacky.
 (I currently wear gray ones on weekends, which perhaps is my way of saying “I used to feel like an outsider but now I’m a mom and have no feelings of my own.”)
 Instead, I might steer you toward a few other options for work sneakers and other casual-but-stylish shoes:

 First, the sneaker/oxford type of look: I’d go for the Onitsuka Tiger, which is hugely popular both on Zappos and among readers here — it has a low profile, a zillion color combos to choose from, and fits the bill of a comfortable shoe and work sneaker.
 The second option: Cole Haan’s OS Grand, which is extraordinarily lightweight and comes in sneaker-y versions as well as more oxford-y versions.
 The plus side of having a more business-style oxford is that you can wear it with cropped pants, whether they’re khakis or denim.
 If you’re daring enough to try canvassing or just standing for an extended time in a heel, consider another Cole Haan staple, also ridiculously lightweight: the Tali.
 (It used to be part of their collaboration with Nike Air — on my last visit to a Cole Haan store the SoHo salesmen confirmed that it’s still one of their best sellers.)